cryptool-io/sc-cryptool-rs/README.md

   - Once the _release_ has been completed, calling this endpoint sends the remaining deposited funds to the owner wallet.
   - Signature data format: signed(timestamp + pool_id + deployer_address).

-- **topUp** (_timestamp: u64, signature: ManagedBuffer_)

-  - This enpdpoint allows the owner to top up the pool with a token.
-The token is registered on the first call, any subsequent calls will be able to top up the pool with the same token.
-  - Signature data format: signed(timestamp + pool_id + deployer_address).

 - **distribute** (_timestamp: u64, signature: ManagedBuffer, distribute_data: MultiValueEncoded<MultiValue2<ManagedAddress, BigUint>>_)

     - This enpdpoint allows the owner to send a token amount to the contract and then distribute tokens to the distribution wallets sent as parameters.